jarusll/the-logs/index.md

 I'll be messing around with Databases & its design for a while.

+I am a beginner with database modelling.
+I could really improve there.
+I have decided to master psql and redis for now.

 # 2022-05-15

 Plan is to dockerize a fullstack sample app.